North Garo Hills district

-North Garo Hills is an administrative district in the state of Meghalaya in India.
+North Garo Hills district is an administrative district in the state of Meghalaya in India.
 The district headquarters are located at Resubelpara.
 The district occupies an area of 1,113 km2 and has a population of 1,18,325 (as of 2001).

 History

 The North Garo Hills district was carved out of the erstwhile East Garo Hills district.
 And whereas for public convenience and better administration the Governor of Meghalaya considers it necessary to upgrade the said Resubelpara Civil Sub-Division of East Garo Hills District into a full·fledged District.

 Geography

 Resubelpara is the district headquarters of North Garo Hills District.